Translator Resume Example

 Your hard skills are the technical backbone of any freelance interpreter resume.
 Recruiters want to see concrete proof you can handle complex projects and tools.

-I always highlight my proficiency in CAT tools, subtitling software, and Translation Memory (TM) management.
-These are must-haves for 90% of freelance interpreter gigs.
+I always highlight my proficiency in CAT tools, subtitling software, and Translation Memory (TM) management—skills that also come in handy if you’re preparing a cover letter for related roles.

 You should also mention experience with terminology databases, machine translation post-editing (MTPE), or desktop publishing (DTP) if you’ve got it.
 This shows you’re versatile and up-to-date.